Driving the Adriatic Highway: A Guide from Split to Dubrovnik via the Neum Corridor

 Gateway Engineering: Dr. Franjo Tuđman Bridge

 The bridge itself has a history more dramatic than some soap operas.
-Designed in 1989, construction was halted by the Croatian War of Independence, resumed in the late 1990s and finally completed in 2002.
-The original design had to be modified because someone realized that building techniques had improved in the decade since plans were drawn.
-Engineers: always showing off.
+Planning began in the 1980s, but construction was halted by the Croatian War of Independence in 1991.
+Work resumed in 1998 and it finally opened in 2002.

 Dr. Franjo Tuđman Bridge, Dubrovnik, Croatia (42.6600°N, 18.0600°E) - Cable-stayed bridge spanning Rijeka Dubrovačka